 For many years I was a database programmer, with a background in Linguistics and Spanish Literature.

 I quit my well-paying job and starting in September, 2007, I spent 2 years teaching EFL to elementary kids in Ilsan (suburban Seoul), South Korea.
 From April, 2010, until April, 2011, I worked a public school position in rural southwestern Korea (Yeonggwang County).
-I have since returned to work in Ilsan.
+I have since returned to Ilsan and continue to work there.

 I started this blog before I even had the idea of coming to Korea (first entry: Caveat: And lo...).
 So this is not meant to be a blog about Korea, by any stretch of the imagination.
 But life in Korea, and Korean language and culture, inevitably play a central role in this blog's current incarnation.
 Let's just say... it's a blog about whatever I happen to be thinking, that currently takes place in Korea.

 Basically, this blog is a newsletter for the voices in my head.
 It keeps everyone on the same page: it has become a sort of aide-mémoire.

 If you're curious about me, there is a great deal of me here.
 I believe in what I call "opaque transparency" - you can learn almost everything about me if you want, but it's not immediately easy to find.
 I also have a professional website: jaredway.com.

 I like to take photographs.
 I'm NOT a photographer.
 Recently, I've been trying to consolidate my "good" photos and have opted to try hosting them at a webstie called panoramio - partly because I mostly take pictures of landscape or scenery and panoramio is well-integrated with google earth.
 Here is a slideshow of some of my photos.

 A distillation of my personal philosophy (at least on good days):